- Position: Midfielder

 Rising from the soccer hotbed of Kearny, New Jersey, Tab Ramos is simply one of the best players to put on a National Team jersey.
 Unfortunately, injuries kept his skills off the field more than he or fans would have liked.
 He is remembered as much for the powerful goal against Costa Rica in 1998 World Cup Qualifying as he is for having his skull fractured against Brazil in the 1994 World Cup.
 Ramos was one of the first American players to establish himself in Europe and was the first player to sign with Major League Soccer.

 Ramos was the first player in U.S. history (along with Eric Wynalda and Marcelo Balboa) to appear in three World Cups (1990, 1994 and 1998).
-He currently coaches the US Under-20 Men’s National Team.
+He currently coaches the US Under-20 Men's National Team.
 On March 30, 2014 USMNT coach Jurgen Klinsmann named Ramos an assistant coach for the World Cup.
+Ramos ended up becoming the Youth Technical Director for US Soccer, serving as U-20 coach.
+He took the Houston Dynamo coaching job in October, 2019.

 2003: Honored with star at the U.S. Soccer Star Plaza at Home Depot Center.